cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

-# AI-Boost 3.1 for Red Alert - pre-steam-test - Test branch where we work on
+# AI-Boost 3.2 for Red Alert
-Last update at: 20 aug 2022
+Last update at: 28 aug 2022

 Please follow the steps below to update and reactivate the mod:
 - Disable the mod in the mods Menu